sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 Scroll file fields to select which field (i.e., file column) contains the event type and which column contains the event latency.
-The default value is fine for this specific file, so simply press *OK*.
-Matlab then returns:
+The default value is fine for this specific file, so simply press *Ok*.
+MATLAB then returns:

 ```matlab
 Replacing field 'Event Type' by 'type' for EEGLAB compatibility